openrewrite/rewrite-docs/java/refactoring-java-source-code/addfield.md

 ### Example

-The following transforming visitor adds a SLF4J `Logger` field to a class.
+The following refactoring visitor adds a SLF4J `Logger` field to a class.

 ```java
 public class AddLogger extends JavaRefactorVisitor {